 But this equation had a serious problem… a cube root.
 Computing a number to the 2/3rds power was not easy in the late 1800’s.
 So Manning trashed it and created one that didn’t have a cube root extraction:

-It is this equation that he named after himself in 1895 but with little applause. m is barometric Barometric pressure.
-Really?
+It is this equation that he named after himself in 1895 but with little applause. (m is barometric pressure.
+Really?)

 Meanwhile, others in his field liked his first rendition of ten years earlier.
 Manning had noted that the reciprocal of C somehow closely corresponded with an n-value determined by Ganguillet and Kutter.
 As time passed authors began to reference the original formula as Manning’s equation but with Kutter’s n-value.
 The cubed root was still a major issue among practicing civil engineers so it wasn’t very popular.